 Avant d’y arriver.

 It may be noted that, in order to get to poetry, Le Gaufey departs from Larkin’s exact meaning.
 Where Larkin says “harder,” Le Gaufey has hasardeux, risky.
-And in the end Larkin is only trying to love; Le Gaufey is about to get to it.
+And in the end Larkin is only trying to love; Le Gaufey is going to arrive at loving.

 Though La vie . . . was published in 2011, it was just this summer that I heard of the book.
 I quickly picked up a copy, being both one of Larkin’s many fans and in the habit of wallowing once a year or so in the challenges (the impossibility) of translating poetry.
 When interviewed by the Paris Review, Larkin went ever further: